tfpf/project-euler/README.md

  <img src="res/certified_human.svg" />
 </p>

-No part of the code in this repository was written by or in consultation with artificial intelligence chatbots.
+No part of the code in this repository has been written by or in consultation with artificial intelligence chatbots such as (but not limited to) Bard and ChatGPT.

 ## Problems and Solutions
 |Problem|Solution|